nickm980/argsparse/README.md

 Java command line argument parser.
 Parse arguments and execute commands with ease, in a modular and simple way

 ## Installation
+Add the below to your maven repositories and dependencies
 ```maven
 	<repositories>
 		<repository>